openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 A Credential Offer always takes the form of a URL where the scheme and structure differs based upon how it is being sent to the wallet.

-The contents of a Credential Offer can be sent either by value or by reference.
+The contents of a Credential Offer, the Credential Offer object, can be sent either by value or by reference.

 In all forms, a Credential Offer contains a single URL query parameter either `credential_offer` or `credential_offer_uri`: